How to Get Married in Virginia?

 Second, by filing a petition with the clerk, the circuit court judge may authorize any person or persons to perform a wedding ceremony as long as that person or those persons are residents of the circuit in which the judge sits and have paid a $500 bond.

 Third, if the marriage is between people who belong to a religious society that has no ordained minister, the ceremony may be performed by the person or persons who performs wedding ceremonies in such religious society.
-The person or persons chosen by the society to perform the ceremony must pay a $500 bond.
+The person or persons were chosen by the society to perform the ceremony must pay a $500 bond.

 Others who are authorized to perform a wedding ceremony include: